-- 38. The right to seek asylum, as enshrined in article 14 of the Universal Declaration of Human Rights, must be safeguarded, as must the right of access to fair and efficient asylum procedures.
-When a person arrives at a border seeking asylum, that person must not be refused entry at the border without having undergone a fair and efficient refugee status determination procedure, which is instrumental in identifying those who need international protection and those who do not.69 Provided that refugee claimants present themselves to the authorities without delay and show good cause for their illegal entry or presence, the Convention relating to the Status of Refugees prohibits States parties from imposing penalties for such illegal entry or presence.70 As a general rule, no information regarding an asylum application, or an individual's refugee status, should be shared with the country of nationality or, in the case of stateless persons, the country of former habitual residence.71 - 39.
+- 37. Key human rights, standards and principles that need to be observed in the design and implementation of security infrastructure aimed at preventing terrorist mobility and ensuring effective border security include respect for the principle of non-refoulement.73 This principle is the cornerstone of international refugee protection, from which no derogation by States is permitted.
+It is set out in article 33(1) of the Refugee Convention and precludes the extradition, expulsion, deportation or other forms of transfer of refugees and asylum-seekers to any country where they would be at risk of persecution.74 Non-refoulement obligations under international human rights law as recognized, inter alia, in article 3 of the Convention against Torture and article 7 of the International Covenant on Civil and Political Rights are also fully applicable to asylum-seekers, refugees and all individuals seeking to enter a country. - 38.
+The right to seek asylum, as enshrined in article 14 of the Universal Declaration of Human Rights, must be safeguarded, as must the right of access to fair and efficient asylum procedures.
+When a person arrives at a border seeking asylum, that person must not be refused entry at the border without having undergone a fair and efficient refugee status determination procedure, which is instrumental in identifying those who need international protection and those who do not.75 As asylum-seekers may be refugees, it is an established principle of international refugee law that they should not be returned or expelled pending a final determination of their status.
+Moreover, as a general rule, no information regarding an asylum application, or an individual's refugee status, should be shared with the country of nationality or, in the case of stateless persons, the country of former habitual residence.76 - 39.
 The right to liberty and security of persons must be respected.
-As noted by the Special Rapporteur on the promotion and protection of human rights while countering terrorism,
+As noted by the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism,

 "Apart from special provisions related to detention of terrorism suspects, most States' immigration legislation contains provisions for the detention of foreigners, including asylum-seekers.
 In many countries ... it appears that as one measure to counter terrorism, such detentions are increasing or taking new forms that may lack the safeguards required by international human rights standards.
 The administrative detention of foreigners, including asylum-seekers, raises issues related to the necessity and proportionality of such measures, the right to speedy and effective court review of any form of detention, the rights of detained persons including their right to the best attainable health, and possible violations of the prohibition against discrimination.
 Detention, particularly over protracted or even indefinite periods, has in numerous studies been found to affect adversely the mental health and well-being of detainees.
-Conditions of isolation, often in remote locations, in detention centres or prisons may also heighten the risk of detainees being subject to abuse or violence, in contravention of articles 7 and 10 of the International Covenant on Civil and Political Rights."72
+Conditions of isolation, often in remote locations, in detention centres or prisons may also heighten the risk of detainees being subject to abuse or violence, in contravention of articles 7 and 10 of the International Covenant on Civil and Political Rights.777